 Last Chance Furniture

-Connects the two sides with AI-powered listings, automated pricing, and professional buyer matching.
-The booking stage captures furniture before it's lost.
+Connects the two sides with automated listings, smart pricing, and professional buyer matching.
+The booking stage captures furniture before it is lost.

 • Automated discount ladder for unsold items